esm7/obsidian-map-view/README.md

 To add a marker with a bus icon, click New Icon Rule, search Font Awesome (in the link above) for 'bus', choose [this icon](https://fontawesome.com/v5.15/icons/bus?style=solid), then see that its name is `fa-bus`.
 Once you enter `fa-bus` in the icon name, you should immediately see your icon in the preview.
 To make this icon apply for notes with the `#travel` tag, type `#travel` in the Tag Name box.
+Alternatively, just paste an emoji of a bus (e.g. from [Emojipedia](https://emojipedia.org)) into the icon name box.

 ### Tag Rules